tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 2.md

 #### Creating a new page
 Before we get into how to create a page in NextJS, we must understand what's going on underneath.

-🎬 *Display a slider with information about NextJS pages*
+🏞️ *Display NextJS Routing slider*

+Routing in NextJS is composed of two major elements: Pages and Links.

-A page in NextJS is a React component exported from the `pages` directory.
+A page in NextJS is a React Component exported from the `pages` directory.
+These are the phisical pages that the user sees when browsing the website.

+On the other hand, Links are special React Components that connect pages together and allow the user to navigate between them.

+Let's take a look at how NextJS pages are mapped in the browser.

+🏞️ *Display NextJS URL Mapping slider*

 Pages are associated with a route based on their file name.
 For example:
 - `pages/car.tsx` will be at the `/car` route